 There are interesting parallels between North Korea's current nuclear weapons program and Taiwan's nuclear ambitions fifteen years ago.
 In both cases, a weapons program was discovered, dismantled and secretly restarted.

-By John Tkacik Could Taiwan's voters elect a pro-unification candidate in 2004?
-Can the challenger, Kuomintang chairman Lien Chan, put together an electoral consensus of ethnic mainlanders, Hakkas and ethnic
+Could Taiwan's voters elect a pro-unification candidate in 2004?
+Can the challenger, Kuomintang chairman Lien Chan, put together an electoral consensus of ethnic mainlanders, Hakkas and ethnic Taiwanese investors in

 By John Tkacik Taiwan Army Colonel Liu Kuan-chun is, by all accounts, a sleaze ball.
 Colonel Liu was a finance officer in the National Security Bureau (NSB), Taiwan's spy agency,